dchristian3188/dchristian3188.github.io/_posts/2017-05-05-SysAdmin Basics - Getting Installed Software.md

 # The Good - Registry
 A much more efficient way to enumerate software is to query the registry (in fact, this is how add remove programs does it).
 When software is installed it ***should*** leave an entry in the registry.
-There's just one catch.
-the location of this entry could be in a couple of different places.
+There's just one catch, the location of this entry could be in a couple of different places.
 There's 2 sections for software installed at the ***machine*** level, one for 32-bit applications and one for 64-bit.
 ```
 HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\